Like many pro athletes, there has been a lot of speculation lately about whether or not WWE wrestlers use steroids.

 Why Do WWE Wrestlers Use Steroids?

-Most users claim that they began using steroids when weight training alone was no longer sufficient for them to continue getting bigger.
+Most users and fellow athletes I spoke with claimed that they began using steroids when weight training alone was no longer sufficient for them to continue getting bigger.

 WWE’s Wellness Program

-The company administered a wellness program on 27th February 2006 in response to accusations concerning widespread AAS abuse, particularly after the decease of Eddie Guerrero.
+The company administered a wellness program on February 27, 2006, in response to accusations concerning widespread AAS abuse, particularly after the demise of Eddie Guerrero.

 The WWE Talent Wellness Program is independently conducted by a team of medical professionals and covers the following: